Siberian Husky Temperament & Personality Guide

 The Siberian Husky is known for being a high-energy working breed with a distinctive personality.
 As a working breed, they are loyal, protective, and often form strong bonds with their primary caretaker.

-With a typical weight of 35-60 lbs and lifespan of 12-14 yrs, the Siberian Husky requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 35-60 lbs and lifespan of 12-14 yrs, the Siberian Husky has specific care needs shaped by its genetics and build.
 Prospective Siberian Husky owners should know that this medium working breed demands an informed approach to nutrition, exercise, and preventive health management.

 Genetic Health Considerations: The Siberian Husky breed has documented susceptibility to hip dysplasia, cataracts, progressive retinal atrophy.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.